xonq/xonq.github.io/_pages/projects.md

 <br /><br />

 <img align="left" src="https://github.com/xonq/xonq.github.io/blob/master/assets/images/pictogo.png?raw=true", width = 250>
-<b>Mycotools</b>: I created the Mycotools genomics software suite to facilitate
+<b>Mycotools</b>: Mycotools is the foundation for automating genomics research by assimilating a local database
-standardized, large-scale, and efficient comparative genomics.
-Mycotools is the foundation for automating genomics research by assimilating a local database of publicly available genomes.
+of publicly available genomes.
 All data is curated, including local genome additions, and all genomic data is referenced in a single, scalable file format for input.
 Mycotools software suite includes modules for automating